-Facts You Probably Didn’t Know About Mahatma Gandhi – Nutshell School
+Facts About Mahatma Gandhi

 Some More Interesting Facts about Mahatma Gandhi

-6. Mahadev Desai was Gandhi’s personal secretary.
+6. Mahadev Desai has been personal secretary to Gandhi.

 These Are Some Interesting Facts About Mahatma Gandhi

 Instagram – https://www.instagram.com/nutshell_school/